tak-o-kat/go-lito/README.md

 ./lito deamon -h
 ```

-The majority of these options are for development and test, but some like the --server, --port, and --net can be used by node runners
+The majority of these options are for development and testing, but some like the --server, --port, and --net can be used by node runners

 The network interface is set to default of 127.0.0.1, meaning if you turn on the server (API) funcitonality it will only serve those requests locally.